derekfrye/sql-middleware/docs/README.md

 ### Transactions with custom logic

-Here, the APIs differ a bit, because the underlying libraries are different.
-It doesn't appear easy to make these consistent without hiding underlying library capabilities.
-This is the most similar way to do queries w this middleware if you need custom app logic between `transaction()` and `commit()`.
+Here, because the underlying libraries are different, unfortunately, if you need custom app logic between `transaction()` and `commit()`, the code will become a bit more repetitive.

 See further examples in the tests directory:
 - [SQLite test example](/tests/test5c_sqlite.rs), [SQLite bench example](../benches/bench_rusqlite_single_row_lookup.rs)